 FHA home mortgages also have lending limits that will vary from state to state, and a person should always investigate what their FHA lending limit is before deciding to apply for an FHA home mortgage for the home of their choice.
 Also, debt to income ratios are taken into consideration when applying for an FHA loan, and those with lower debt to income ratios will be more likely to qualify.
 These ratios are considered to ensure that a person will be able to make the proper payments on their mortgage while still being able to pay for all of the costs incurred when owning a home.

-A person's credit history will also be taken into account when trying to qualify for an FHA home mortgage, and those with high credit scores and a history of timely payments are most likely to qualify and be approved.
-There are still a handful of companies that offer poor credit FHA loans in 2018, so make sure to do research before giving up on a loan because of something like a credit score.
+A person’s credit history will also be taken into account when trying to qualify for an FHA loan, and those with high credit scores and a history of timely payments are most likely to qualify and be approved.
+There are still a handful of companies that offer poor credit FHA loans in 2024, so make sure to do research before giving up on a loan because of something like a credit score.
 However, FHA home mortgages are not exclusive to those with excellent credit, and these home mortgages are often the most commonly sought by those who may have a lower credit score.
 Should a person have a blemish on their credit history, depending on the situation, they may have to wait for a certain period of time before being able to qualify.

 How to Qualify For a FHA Mortgage Loan With Low Credit Scores

 Qualifying for an FHA mortgage loan might be one of the best things you ever do if you wish to own your own home.
 However, many people are concerned that they might not be able to qualify for FHA loans due to their credit history.
 Luckily, FHA loans for poor credit scores are available!
 Let’s learn all about the FHA mortgage for people with bad credit.

 - Submit a Letter that Reasonably Explains Your Hardship

 - Provide Documentation that Demonstrates an Increase in Income